 Item number Item name Settings 801 DIGITAL JOG SOUND Turns the digital jog sound on and off.
 OFF: Digital jog sound is turned off.
 Audio of digital channels not subjected to speed correction is output.
 When the tape stops, after one second the audio is muted.
 ON : Digital jog sound is turned on.
-When the tape speed is in the range $\times$ -1 to $\times$ 1 (for Betacam SX playback, in the range $\times$ -1 to $\times$ 2), speed correction is carried out, and the same jog sound as a conventional analog VTR is output.
-802 DIGITAL AUDIO MUTE IN SHUTTLE MODE Set the digital audio muting conditions during shuttle playback.
+When the tape speed is in the range \times -1 to \times 1 (for Betacam SX playback, in the range \times -1 to \times 2), speed correction is carried out, and the same jog sound as a conventional analog VTR is output.
+802 DIGITAL AUDIO MUTING IN SHUTTLE MODE Set the digital audio muting conditions during shuttle playback.
 OFF : Not muted.
 CUEUP: Muted during cue-up or preroll operations.
 FULL: Muted in shuttle mode.
 803 DIGITAL AUDIO FADE TIME Specify the time for cross-fade or fade in/out editing of audio signals.
-5 ms , 10 ms ], 15 ms , 20 ms , 25 ms a) , 50 ms b) , 85 ms , 115 ms c) Note The cross-fade or fade in/out operation means that the recording is rewritten from the OUT point for the length specified by this setting.
+5 ms , 10 ms , 15 ms , 20 ms , 25 ms ^a), 50 ms ^b), 85 ms , 115 ms ^c) Note The cross-fade or fade in/out operation means that the recording is rewritten from the OUT point for the length specified by this setting.
 Even at the minimum 5 ms setting, a length of recording corresponding to a field is rewritten.
 To avoid rewriting, set menu item 317 AUDIO EDIT MODE to CUT.
 In this case there is an audio discontinuity at the edit point.
-There is no effect on the recorded video signal.
-805 AUDIO MONITOR OUTPUT MIXING Select the audio mixing method used for digital audio signals and Betacam playback analog audio signals supplied to the MONITOR OUTPUT connector.
+There is no effect on the recorded 805 AUDIO MONITOR OUTPUT MIXING video signal.
+Select the audio mixing method used for digital audio signals and Betacam playback analog audio signals supplied to the MONITOR OUTPUT connector.
 ADD: Simple addition [RMS]: Root-mean-square AVE: Simple average 806 LEVEL METER SCALE Select the mode in which digital audio levels are displayed.
-PEAK 0: Displays the audio level as negative values with the maximum level set to 0 dB.
+[PEAK0]: Displays the audio level as negative values with the maximum level set to 0 dB.
 REF.0: Displays the audio level as positive and negative values with the reference level set to 0 dB.

-Menu items in the range 800 to 899, relating to audio control a) Cross-fade time is 24 ms.b) Actual value is 49 ms.
+a) Cross-fade time is 24 ms.

+b) Actual value is 49 ms.